The Onedin Line: Novels

 The sixth novel, The Turning Tide (1980) ISBN 9780352305732, was written by Bruce Stewart.
 This deviated even more from the television series and probably from Cyril Abraham's intentions as well.
 Letty was depicted as a jealous harpy aiming unpleasant remarks at Charlotte; Elizabeth and Daniel ended up emigrating to Australia permanently and James became the owner of the Frazer Line.

-A series of Onedin short stories by Cyril Abraham, set between Series Two and Series Three, appeared in Woman magazine in 1973.
-The first one was called For The Love Of A Lady; the final one was entitled The Choice.
-The plots involved: two of James' crew who were rivals for the same woman; Robert's encounter with the attractive Amelia; a social gathering that revolves around the naming of the first Onedin steamship;an appearance by Sarah's destitute sister Constance, who is on the streets; the first appearance in James' life of Leonora Biddulph.
+A series of Onedin short stories by Cyril Abraham, set between Series Two and Series Three, appeared in Woman magazine in 1973: For The Love Of A Lady; Amelia; The Woman from the Streets; The Mistress and the Wife and The Choice.
+The plots involved: two seamen who were rivals for the same woman; Robert's encounter with the attractive Amelia; an appearance by Sarah's destitute sister Constance; a social gathering that revolves around the naming of the first Onedin steamship; and the first appearance in James' life of Leonora Biddulph.

 A later tale by Abraham, For Love of the Onedins, appeared in a short-lived magazine called tvlife.
 This story, covering Leonora's wedding, occurs between Series Three and Series Four and features Matt Harvey, who was Elizabeth's love interest during the fourth series.
 There is a slanging match between Elizabeth and Sarah, who each disparage the circumstances of the other's wedding day until Leonora intervenes to restore peace.

+A final story was published in the Daily Mirror, entitled Cat and Mouse.
+It was set during Series Four and Matt Harvey made his second appearance in print.

-Cyril Abraham had planned to write a whole series of novels about the Onedin Line, but he died in 1979 after completing the fifth book, The White Ships.
+Cyril Abraham had planned to write a whole series of novels about the Onedin Line, but he died in 1979 after completing the fifth novel, The White Ships.
 The story was eventually to have seen James and Elizabeth as two wizened old autocrats, both determined not to relinquish their hold on the shipping business.
 James would have died as a very old man, leaving the family divided over control of the company.
 Cyril Abraham had intended the Onedin saga to continue right up to the 1970s.